 We do not glorify risk for its own sake, and we certainly do not advocate waste.
-We make an investment, including some small but necessary risk, in the expectation that it will lead to a big payoff on average.
+We make investments and run some risks, in the expectation of getting a good payoff on average.

 Non-scientists tend to have a grossly oversimplified view of how science is done.
 In particular, please do not confuse the way research results are published and/or taught with the way research is actually done.
 The textbooks and the scientific papers generally use 20/20 hindsight to give you an overview of the already-explored maze, including the shortest path to the goal.
 For various reasons (good and bad), they don’t tell you about all the blind alleys the scientists had to explore before finding the optimal solution.

 The so-called “scientific method” is not nearly as methodical as non-scientists imagine it to be.
 See reference 4.

 Please do not tell people to “never give up”.
 That’s a terrible advice.
 It doesn’t even address the right question.
 When exploring a maze, you must give up on a multitude of dead ends, in order to advance the main overall goal.
 The sooner you give up on each dead end, the better.
 So it’s never a question of whether to give up; it’s a question of what to give up, and what not.

 Instead: If they are giving up too soon, tell them they are giving up too soon on such-and-such idea.
 Conversely, if they are not giving up soon enough, tell them they are not giving up soon enough on such-and-such idea.
 Much depends on what the idea is.